 - Children must be picked up PROMPTLY from their program by their Parent/Guardian/Sponsor.

 - The camp has NO play equipment: please bring toys, pillows & blankets!

-At the Gathering, Youth Program leaders, volunteer staff, and parents work together to create a community where all young Friends feel included.
+see the Youth Program flyer >At the Gathering, Youth Program leaders, volunteer staff, and parents work together to create a community where all young Friends feel included.
 All youth are expected to participate in the youth program during their stay.

 - Youth must attend with a parent, guardian, or a designated adult sponsor.

 - Families sending their child/children with a Sponsor will pay both the registration and lodging fees for their youth.

 - Youth need a parent/guardian signed Parental Consent, Medical Release, Media Release & Rules forms in order to register and be on campus.
 Bring completed forms with you.
 Download the Parental Consent forms here>

 - The Gathering is our religious holiday!
 Parents wanting to have their youth excused from school can download the ‘Excuse Letter’ here>.

 Lodging, Camping, & Day Use

 LIFE ENRICHMENT CENTER: Rooms have twin beds and private bath; bedding & towels are provided.